bigchaindb/org/ROADMAP.md

 ## Physical Planning Board

 Below is a photo the physical planning board in the ascribe office.
+It's similar to the waffle.io board showing projects only ([link](https://waffle.io/bigchaindb/org?label=Project-Issue)).
 We aim to update it weekly.

 ![Photo of our planning board](roadmap.jpg)